-Policy SCLP12.38: Land to the East of Aldeburgh Road, Aldringham
+Policy SCLP12.43: Land to the East of Aldeburgh Road, Aldringham

-1.66ha of land to the east of Aldeburgh Road, Aldringham, as shown on the Policies Map, is identified for residential use for approximately 40 units.
+1.66ha of land to the east of Aldeburgh Road, Aldringham, as shown on the Policies Map, is identified for the development of approximately 40 dwellings.

-- a) Design and layout should enhance the character of the site and surrounding landscape through high quality design, including planting schemes and boundary treatments and be sympathetic to the setting of nearby Listed Buildings; - b) Any loss of native species hedgerow will need to be replaced with additional native species hedging; - c) Affordable housing to be provided on-site; - d) Appropriate access arrangements regarding the provision of off road parking, and securing acceptable access sight lines; - e) A biodiversity survey will be required and, if necessary, appropriate mitigation provided; - f) An archaeological assessment will be required; - g) Provision of a pedestrian crossing point; - h) Surface water disposal must be in accordance with the water management hierarchy; and - i) A flood risk assessment will be required, and any necessary mitigation provided.
+- a) Design and layout should enhance the character of the site and surrounding landscape through high quality design, including planting schemes and boundary treatments and be sympathetic to the setting of nearby Listed Buildings, and consider the impact of external lighting on the setting of the AONB; - b) Any loss of native species hedgerow will need to be replaced with additional native species hedging; - c) Affordable housing to be provided on-site; - d) Appropriate access arrangements regarding the provision of off road parking, and securing acceptable access sight lines; - e) A biodiversity survey will be required and, if necessary, appropriate mitigation provided; - f) Project level Habitats Regulations Assessment will be required; - g) An archaeological assessment will be required; - h) A pedestrian crossing point will be required; - i) Surface water disposal must be in accordance with the water management hierarchy; - j) A site-specific Flood Risk Assessment will be required, and any necessary mitigation provided; and - k) A Landscape Visual Impact Assessment (LVIA) will be required in order to assess the impacts on the AONB, identify mitigation measures and inform landscaping proposals for the site.

-Land south of Forge Close between Main Road and Ayden, Benhall
+Land South of Forge Close between Main Road and Ayden, Benhall